Get all the latest data for Riviera Maya?

 What's the vacancy rate for rentals in Riviera Maya as of 2026?

-As of early 2026, the estimated long-term rental vacancy rate in Riviera Maya is around 7%, with a typical range of 5% to 10% depending on the neighborhood and property type.
+As of 2026, the estimated long-term residential vacancy rate in Riviera Maya is about 6% to 8%.

 Finally please note that you will have all the indicators you need in our property pack covering the real estate market in Riviera Maya.